uuv_trajectory_generator

 DubinsInterpolator.set_parameters(self, params)

-• max_pitch (type: float): Max. pitch angle allowed between two waypoints.
-If the pitch exceeds max_pitch, a helical path is computed to perform steep climbs or dives.
+radius(type:float): Turning radiusmax_pitch(type:float): Max. pitch angle allowed between two waypoints.
+If the pitch exceedsmax_pitch, a helical path is computed to perform steep climbs or dives.

 Input arguments